Susan Campbell Hall, ground floor

 Transferred credit may not be used to meet the requirement of 24 credits in University of Oregon graded graduate courses, nor are they used in computing the UO cumulative GPA.

 Reservation of Graduate Credit: Permission to Register for Graduate Credit.
-An undergraduate student working toward a first bachelor's degree must request permission to register for a graduate-level course.
-The student must file a form with the Graduate School before the beginning of the term of registration.
+An undergraduate student working toward a bachelor's degree must request permission to register for a graduate-level course.
+The student must file a form with the Graduate School by the first Friday of the term in which he or she wants to enroll in the graduate course.
 Two options are available for disposition of course credits:

 Option 1.
 Include the course in requirements for the bachelor’s degree.